Vernier

 For Consulting Clients

-If you're in an active consulting engagement, use the direct contact method Randy gave you in Session 1 for between-session questions.
+If you're in an active consulting engagement, use the direct contact method your partner gave you in Session 1 for between-session questions.
 Don't go through the general email queue for time-sensitive engagement questions — you have a direct line for a reason.

 The best first step for most questions is a call.
 If you're not sure whether Vernier is calibrated right, whether you're on the right tier, or whether consulting is right for your situation — call.
-Randy will tell you straight.
+Your partner will tell you straight.